top of page

 An underlying assumption in RO DBT is that we live in a society that often reinforces working harder, being more efficient, and being in control of our emotions, which can unconsciously reinforce features of overcontrolled coping in the short-term, but lead to emotional loneliness in the long-term.
 Overcontrolled coping can get in the way of showing emotions, displaying vulnerability, and flexibly responding in relationships, all of which are essential to joining in with others and establishing intimate bonds.

-Emotional loneliness is targeted in RO DBT by teaching essential skills to interact with others in ways that foster connection and close relationships, and to increase openness and flexibility in order to learn, adapt to change, and create more opportunities for joy and fun.
+Emotional loneliness is targeted in RO DBT by teaching essential skills to reflect on our experiences and patterns of social signalling, interact with others in ways that foster connection and close relationships, and increase openness and flexibility in order to learn, adapt to change, and create more opportunities for joy and fun.

 An overcontrolled coping style is thought to underlie many difficult to treat mental health problems, including treatment resistant depression and anxiety disorders, anorexia nervosa*, as well as avoidant, paranoid, and obsessive-compulsive personality disorders.